 The growing complexity of user journeys means marketers can no longer afford to view any single channel in an isolated manner- it will only lead to misleading observations and inferences.
 There is already an inherent overlap between your various marketing channels; implementing a cross-channel marketing strategy allows you to reinforce and amplify that interconnectedness and, ultimately, offer your customers a seamless user experience.

 Different channels draw different customer demographics and, so to implement an efficient cross-channel strategy, you first need to have a thorough understanding of your customers.
+Multi-channel syncing solutions such as LitCommerce can help you learn the fundamentals of your customer base.

 Focus on capturing customer data in a compliant manner and creating diverse buyer personas.
 At the end of the day, it all boils down to this- the better you know your customers, the greater will be the success of your cross-channel marketing strategy.